andrewvaughan/template-core/.github/ISSUE_TEMPLATE/01-bug.md

 ---
 name   : Report a Bug
 about  : Having a problem?
-Report it here.
+Report it here. labels : "Needs Triage,Request: Bug Fix"
-labels:
-  - "Needs Triage"
-  - "Request: Bug Fix"
 ---

 <!--